nrfconnect/sdk-nrf/doc/nrf/known_issues.rst

 .. rst-class:: v1-9-0

 NCSDK-14015: Execution halts during boot
-  When the :kconfig:`CONFIG_RPMSG_SERVICE` is enabled on the nRF5340 SoC together with TF-M, the firmware does not boot.
+  When the :kconfig:option:`CONFIG_RPMSG_SERVICE` is enabled on the nRF5340 SoC together with TF-M, the firmware does not boot.
   This option is used by OpenThread and Bluetooth modules.

   **Workaround:** Place the ``rpmsg_nrf53_sram`` partition inside the ``sram_nonsecure`` partition using :ref:`partition_manager`.